DDPSE/DDPSE.github.io/research/index.md

 ---
-title: Research
+title: Publications
 nav:
-  order: 1
+  order: 2
   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}Publications

 Here, you'll find our latest contributions to journals, conferences and book chapters, showcasing our advancements in the areas of data-driven optimization, hybrid modeling, process-informed machine learning,  plastics recycling, carbon capture, resilient grid operations and more.
 Notice that we are committed to collaboration and the dissemination of impactful research.
 Feel free to explore our work and reach out for discussions or potential collaborations!